 a lesson on cultural appropriation by art hoe founder gabrielle richardson

-We talk to the founder of Art Hoe Collective about the blurred line between cultural appropriation and appreciation and why we need to give more visibility to queer artists of colour.
+We talk to the founder of Art Hoe Collective about the blurred line between cultural appropriation and appreciation and why we need to give more visibility to queer artists of color.

 What's the story behind Art Hoe Collective?

-The collective began when we realised that there are so many talented people of colour but no platforms willing to give us a voice.
+The collective began when we realized that there are so many talented people of color but no platforms willing to give us a voice.
 Physical spaces to showcase art are dominated by whiteness.
-The digital world is full of young vibrant artists of colour who are breaking boundaries with their work.
+The digital world is full of young vibrant artists of color who are breaking boundaries with their work.
 They are neither being credited or compensated for what they contribute to culture and society.
 A space was needed, for us by us.
-That's how Art Hoe Collective was created, we saw a problem and remedied it in the best way we could.
+That's how Art Hoe Collective was created; we saw a problem and remedied it in the best way we could.

-What does being a part of a-queer-artists-of-colour only space mean to you?
+What does being a part of a-queer-artists-of-color only space mean to you?

 I don't consider it necessarily a danger, I consider it an inescapable reality.
 People are always quick to label the actions of black people as ghetto, I could simply breathe and people would call it ratchet.
 I know whatever I do or no matter how illustrious I become I will never be able to remove myself from that word, it's something that I have accepted as being ingrained in my identity and in my blackness whether or not I want it to be.

-Cultural appropriation is so much more than white people using African American vernacular or girls wearing dashikis and bindi's to this year's biggest music festival.
-Cultural appropriation is when those in power siphon marginalised groups and commodify them for mass consumption and profit.
-It is a capitalist and white supremacist act that has serious detrimental effects on people of colour.
+Cultural appropriation is so much more than white people using African American vernacular or girls wearing dashikis and bindis to this year's biggest music festival.
+Cultural appropriation is when those in power siphon marginalized groups and commodify them for mass consumption and profit.
+It is a capitalist and white supremacist act that has serious detrimental effects on people of color.
 Black and brown people are dying at the hands of the police, while white people are out here wearing cornrows and listening to NWA.